szymonlipinski/crunchdb-kata/IMPLEMENTATION.rst

 *************************

 - There is no update of the data possible.
-- The preferences for a `user_id` can be loaded only once.
+- The preferences for a ``pk`` can be loaded only once.
-- There is no data paging, so it would be difficult to create an index.
+- There is no data paging, so it would be difficult to create an index (unless we index the exact byte position in a file, which can be not so efficient).
-- Every search currently requires a full sequential scan.
+- Currently, every search requires a full sequential scan.

 Benchmarks
 ==========